How to Reduce Scar Tissue After Surgery

 After any surgery, most people's priority is a smooth recovery to total health and functionality.

-Scar tissue — what seems like a cosmetic concern — is often a secondary priority during surgery prep and recovery.
+Scar tissue—what seems like a cosmetic concern—is often a secondary priority during surgery prep and recovery.
 However, scar tissue can sometimes become more than a cosmetic concern.
-Taking some basic steps during recovery can help you minimize scar tissue.
+Taking some basic steps during recovery can help you minimize scar tissue formation and protect your long-term mobility.

-Learn about scar tissue reduction from the experts at Alexander Orthopaedics to ensure that scar tissue doesn’t affect your mobility — particularly if you’ve had surgery on a key joint such as your knee or ankle.
+Learn about scar tissue reduction from the experts at Alexander Orthopaedics to ensure that surgical scar tissue doesn't affect your range of motion, particularly if you've had surgery on a key joint such as your knee or ankle.

 What Causes Surgical Scar Tissue?

-Surgical scar tissue is a natural part of the body’s healing process after surgery.
-When a surgical incision is made, the body goes into repair mode.
-It sends fibroblasts, special cells, to the area to produce collagen, a protein that helps rebuild tissue.
+Surgical scar tissue is a natural part of the body's healing process after surgery.
+When a surgical incision is made, the body goes into repair mode sending fibroblasts, specialized cells, to the affected area to produce collagen fibers, which is the protein that helps rebuild soft tissue.

-Collagen gives scar tissue its strength, but sometimes, too much collagen is produced or laid down in a disorganized way, leading to more pronounced scar tissue.
+Collagen gives scar tissue its strength, but sometimes too much collagen is produced, or it's laid down in disorganized patterns rather than aligning with healthy tissue.
+The result is more pronounced scar tissue that may feel firm, tight, or restrictive compared to the surrounding tissue.

 Different Types of Scar Tissue

-While most scars fade over time, different types vary in appearance and texture.
-Here’s a breakdown of some of the most common types of scar tissue.
+While most scars fade over time, the different types of scars vary in appearance, texture, and behavior.
+Understanding which type you're dealing with matters because some respond better to certain treatments than others.
+Here's a breakdown of the most common types.

 Keloid

-Keloid scars are raised, red, and often itchy scars that grow beyond the original wound.
-They are caused by an overproduction of collagen during the healing process.
-Keloids are more common in people with darker skin tones.
+Keloid scars are raised, red, and often itchy, and they grow beyond the boundaries of the original wound.
+An overproduction of collagen causes them during the wound-healing process, which doesn't stop when healing is complete.
+Keloid scars are more common in people with darker skin tones and require specific treatment planning, as some approaches (like massage) can stimulate further growth.

 Hypertrophic Scars

-Similar to keloid scars, hypertrophic scars are also raised and red.
-However, unlike keloids, they stay within the boundaries of the original wound and tend to flatten and fade over time.
+Like keloid scars, hypertrophic scars are raised and red.
+Unlike keloids, they stay within the boundaries of the original wound and tend to flatten and fade over time.
+They're more responsive to conservative scar management strategies.

 Atrophic Scars

-Atrophic scars are pitted or sunken scars.
-They occur when the body doesn’t produce enough collagen during the healing process, resulting in a loss of tissue that leaves an indentation in the skin.
+Atrophic scars are pitted or sunken.
+They occur when the body doesn't produce enough collagen during the healing process, resulting in tissue loss that leaves a depression in the skin.

 Scar Contractures

 Scar contractures occur when elastic tissue is lost due to a deep wound, burn, or surgical incision.
-As the scar tissue heals, it contracts and tightens the skin, limiting movement in the affected area.
-This can lead to functional limitations, such as difficulty bending a joint or closing an eye.
+As the new tissue heals, it contracts, tightening the skin in the affected area and limiting movement.
+This can lead to functional limitations such as difficulty bending a joint, which is a serious concern after procedures like knee replacement surgery.

 Common Areas for Post-Surgical Scar Tissue to Develop

-Scar tissue can develop anywhere on the body where a surgical incision has been made.
-However, some areas are more prone to excessive scar tissue.
+Scar tissue can develop anywhere on the body where a surgical incision has been made, but some areas of the body are more prone to excessive scar tissue formation.

 Joints